 Part of the appeal to any counter-service location at the Contemporary, Polynesian or Grand Floridian resorts is the means of transportation to get there.
 I still get a kick out of gliding through the sky on a monorail or hopping on a boat with Cinderella Castle in the distance.
-All of these resorts offer solid counter-service options, a break from the huge crowds and a nice change of transportation from the usual buses.
+All of these resorts offer solid counter-service options, a break from the suffocating crowds and a nice change of transportation from the usual buses.
 Polynesian Village Resort offers the most relaxing retreat from the Magic Kingdom’s hustle and bustle due to the hotel’s theme.
 We’re talking about island living!
 If you have ample time and a choice between eating a counter-service meal in Magic Kingdom or at a monorail resort, you’re probably best off at the resort.

 With that being said, Captain Cook’s has it’s good and bad.
 That begins with the theme.
 As you can see above, the inside of the restaurant is fairly bland.
 The color palette in that seating area is boring and brown isn’t the most appealing color to look at unless it’s on a big dog or bear.
 The light fixtures are a saving grace, as are the posters.
 Some of the posters feature items from the restaurant and some are a nice nod to Disney or the Polynesian Resort’s history.
 I wish they’d sell a few prints of these posters in the gift shop but I haven’t found any (although I didn’t look too hard).
 All in all, I find the indoor seating area to be a little bland.